 - How to choose?
 Not all sustainable account options identify themselves clearly.
 Once people find options, they’re tough to compare, and time and attention are finite, making it hard to choose.

 - It’s not as easy as it seems: For the many people who want to switch, a number of hassle factors make it difficult to open the account, transfer information from employers and billers, and ultimately close old fossil-funding accounts.

-We intend to make switching deposit accounts easier.
-In 2020, we’re releasing a full report that will describe these and other insights in more detail.
-The report will also include a playbook with behavioral interventions that sustainable financial institutions can use to help environmentally oriented consumers follow through on their intentions.
+We released a report, Bank on What You Believe, that describes these and other insights in more detail.
+The report also includes example design solutions that sustainable financial institutions can use to help environmentally oriented consumers follow through on their intentions.